ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 On this blog post I will explain how you can use this SDK in conjunction with the Kendo DataSource.
 I will use a Kendo UI Grid as example, but theoretically the DataSource can be used with many different Kendo components.

-Lets start by setting up a simple Video Games Kendo Grid that supports pagination.
+Lets start by setting up a simple Video Games Kendo Grid that supports pagination, editing, inserting and deleting.

 ```javascript
 $("#grid").kendoGrid(